mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/hierarchy.rst.txt

 Inspecting the Results
 ----------------------

-To inspect the most-recent log written by our app, let's open a Python terminal in the same directory as ``my_app.py`` and define the following function for reading files
+To inspect the most-recent log written by our application, let's open a Python terminal in the same directory as ``my_app.py`` and define the following function for reading files

 .. code-block:: pycon